ADBLOCK #102

 Asian 7

-For the most recent academic year available, 18% of agriculture & agriculture operations master's degrees went to men and 82% went to women.
+Among recent graduates, 38% of agriculture master’s degrees went to men and 62% went to women.

-The following table and chart show the ethnic background for students who recently graduated from University of Connecticut with a master's in agriculture & agriculture operations.
+The following table and chart show the ethnic background for students who recently graduated from University of Connecticut with a master’s in agriculture.

 Ethnic Background Number of Students